kentaro/marx/README.md

-# Suzumi
+# Marx

 Another lightweight text formatter.

 ## Design

-Suzumi is designed to achieve visual excellence when written in itself without rendering to some other format, and support basic notation for paragraph writing of Web text.
+Marx is designed to achieve visual excellence when written in itself without rendering to some other format, and support basic notation for paragraph writing of Web text.

 ### Block Nodes